pingidentity/pingdirectory-go-client/docs/GetServerInstance200Response.md

 ### NewGetServerInstance200Response

-`func NewGetServerInstance200Response(schemas []EnumsyncServerInstanceSchemaUrn, serverInstanceName string, clusterName string, serverVersion string, ) *GetServerInstance200Response`
+`func NewGetServerInstance200Response(schemas []EnumsyncServerInstanceSchemaUrn, id string, serverInstanceName string, clusterName string, serverVersion string, ) *GetServerInstance200Response`

 NewGetServerInstance200Response instantiates a new GetServerInstance200Response object
 This constructor will assign default values to properties that have it defined,